This Discussion channel is currently closed.

 Default_avatar

-Clayton Peterson almost 6 years ago
+Clayton Peterson over 6 years ago

 The site map attached to the Notice of Joint Public Hearing and Draft Site Permit dated June 12, 2018 needs to be corrected.
 The Setback Waiver and Non-Exclusive Wind Easement Agreement for the property at Fortier Township Section 28 W/2,SE/4 T-114N,R-46W does not allow for any equipment to be located there.The site map shows a proposed collection line which is a violation of the agreement.
 Clayton Peterson 307-266-1773